CS70/util-scripts/assign_sections/README.md

 In addition, a couple other options for the script are available, and can be listed by passing the `-h` flag to the script.
 Most notably, the `-v`/`--verbose` flag can be very helpful to debug the optimization process.

+One particular feature to note is the ability to fill in section or OH preferences, taking into account prior assignments.
+This is especially useful if (for example) discussions were matched first, and OH are matched later; in this case, the discussion assignment can be passed in as a parameter (through `--section-preset-assignment`), and all OH assignments will take the discussion assignments into account.
+By default, this will not enforce that all other user/slot pairs are unmatched, but the `--preset-assignment-force-unmatched` parameter can additionally enforce that all other user/slot pairs stay unmatched.

 ## Implementation

 ### Excel Files